tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 #### OfferwallEventListener

-you can receive offerwall events using OfferwallEventListener protocol. below is protocol definition.
+You can receive offerwall events using OfferwallEventListener protocol.
+Below is protocol definition.

 ```swift